KonomiKitten/greasemonkey-scripts/README.md

 # Userscripts
 A collection of Userscripts to make Browsing better

+## Note
+This repo is currently in the process of moving to GitLab, currently the GitLab repo has updates this repo lacks please switch to the GitLab repo.
+[KonomiKitten / userscripts](https://gitlab.com/konomikitten/userscripts).

 ## Extensions
 ### Recommended
 I recommend using Tampermonkey over any of the other extensions, it has a good consistent look across Firefox and Chrome and every feature you could want is supported.